 Active Fixed Income and Liquidity Management

-Solution and Liability Driven Investment (LDI)
+Solutions and Liability Driven Investment (LDI)

 An active equity management business comprising focused teams managing stock selection across different regions.

-A range of pooled or segregated real estate funds to both UK and overseas investors, offered via a mixture of pooled funds, specialist funds and partnerships.
+A range of pooled or segregated real estate funds for both UK and overseas investors, offered via a mixture of pooled funds, specialist funds and partnerships.
 The business is based around in-house sector specialists with a dedicated research team.